Akhilkoppula/HTML-CSS-JS-Projects/README.md

 # HTML-CSS-JS-Projects
-This repository consists some of my basic playful HTML,CSS and JS projects
+This repository consists some of my cool and playful HTML,CSS and JS projects